mdn/content/files/en-us/web/html/element/input/file/index.md

 The [`capture`](/en-US/docs/Web/HTML/Attributes/capture) attribute value is a string that specifies which camera to use for capture of image or video data, if the [`accept`](/en-US/docs/Web/HTML/Attributes/accept) attribute indicates that the input should be of one of those types.
 A value of `user` indicates that the user-facing camera and/or microphone should be used.
 A value of `environment` specifies that the outward-facing camera and/or microphone should be used.
 If this attribute is missing, the {{Glossary("user agent")}} is free to decide on its own what to do.
 If the requested facing mode isn't available, the user agent may fall back to its preferred default mode.

-> **Note:** `capture` was previously a Boolean attribute which, if present, requested that the device's media capture device(s) such as camera or microphone be used instead of requesting a file input.
+> [!NOTE] > `capture` was previously a Boolean attribute which, if present, requested that the device's media capture device(s) such as camera or microphone be used instead of requesting a file input.

 ### multiple